 The patterns of percent interaction category of pathogens over various type of interaction against fleshy fungi were presented in Table 5.
 The interaction category is very much variable.
 Sclerotium rolfsii showed strong interaction in which over growth of Sclerotium rolfsii was most common (72.5%) followed by inhibition and replacement (15.0%) by Collybia sp., Cordyceps sp., Cortinarius sp., Lepiota sp., Stropharia sp. and Polyporus sp.
-The moderate interaction was observed in Phytophthora nicotianae (52.5%) followed by Fusarium oxysporum (50%) and Sclerotinia sclerotiorum (40%) & Rhizoctonia solani (40%) where no mutual inhibition at mycelial contact.
-Among all pathogens Alternaria brassicae showed (50%) very weak interaction which exhibits colonization and deadlock by fleshy fungi.
-During study it was find out that the nature of interaction was depends on type of pathogen (soil inhabitants & foliar) and their growth (Fast and slow).
-Soil inhabitants fungi have strong competitive capacity toward fleshy fungi while foliar pathogens are easily colonized by fleshy fungi.
+The moderate interaction was observed in Phytophthora nicotianae (52.5%) followed by Fusarium oxysporum (50%) and Sclerotinia sclerotiorum (40%) & Rhizoctonia solani (40%) where no mutual inhibition observed at mycelial contact.
+Among all pathogens, Alternaria brassicae showed (50%) very weak interaction which exhibits colonization and deadlock by fleshy fungi.
+During the study, it was found out that the nature of interaction was depending on type of pathogen (soil inhabitants & foliar) and its growth (Fast and slow).
+Soil inhabitant fungi have strong competitive capacity toward fleshy fungi while foliar pathogens were easily colonized by fleshy fungi.

 Table 2.
 Antagonism index of fleshy fungi against plant pathogenic fungi